ValerieJoyPinto/ValerieJoyPinto/README.md

-## Hello, I'm Valerie Joy Pinto!👋
+## Hello, I'm Valerie!👋

 - 🎓 I'm currently studying for a Bachelor's Degree in Computer Engineering at SDSU, graduating in May 2026.
-- 💻 I am interested in Machine Learning, Frontend and Backend development, and Embedded Software Development.
+- 💻 I am interested in Embedded Hardware Systems and small interests with Web Development and Machine Learning.
 - ✨ My main objective is to contribute and collaborate on any project to create better living environments for individuals and communities.

 <!--